 Great for: Building confidence, fluency, and comprehension.

-I teach students how to think about what they read — asking questions, making predictions, summarizing, and drawing conclusions.
+Students receive instruction on how to think about what they read — asking questions, making predictions, summarizing, and drawing conclusions.

 Great for: Improving understanding and critical thinking.